xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-ka-defects/create-icon-enabled-in-jira-defect.png"  width=100% alt="create icon enabled in testops">

-    The Plugin installation has enabled the *Create* icon.
+    After completing the installation, the *Create* icon is enabled.

 4. Click on the **Create** icon to switch directly to Jira, then create a new Jira issue.